 Before Auriemma arrived at UConn, the women’s basketball program had only one winning season in its history.
 Amazingly, since his arrival in 1985, the Huskies have had only one losing season—his first year with the team.
 Fittingly, their first NCAA Tournament appearance in 1989 coincided with the birth of his first son, Michael, at the beginning of the season in 1988.

-He is an eight-time AP College Basketball Coach of the Year, seven-time Naismith Coach of the Year, six-time WBCA National Coach of the Year, 10-time Big East Coach of the Year, and three-time American Athletic Conference Coach of the Year.
-Auriemma’s cumulative record at UConn is 955-134—the best winning percentage in the history of the sport.
+He is an nine-time AP College Basketball Coach of the Year, eight-time Naismith Coach of the Year, seven-time WBCA National Coach of the Year, 11-time Big East Coach of the Year, and four-time American Athletic Conference Coach of the Year.
+Auriemma’s cumulative record at UConn is 1149-150—the best winning percentage in the history of the sport.

 In addition to his time at UConn, Geno has served as assistant coach and head coach of the USA Women’s Basketball Team.
-With Geno on the sidelines, the USA Women's Basketball Team is 42-1 in official FIBA and FIBA Americas competitions.
-He brought home a gold as assistant coach in the 2000 Olympics in Sydney, and another as head coach at 2012 London Olympics.
-Geno will again be the head coach of the USA team for the 2016 Olympics in Rio de Janeiro.
+With Geno on the sidelines, the USA Women's Basketball Team is 50-1 in official FIBA and FIBA Americas competitions.
+He brought home a gold as assistant coach in the 2000 Olympics in Sydney, and two more as head coach at the 2012 London Olympics and the 2016 Olympics in Rio de Janeiro.